-This yakisoba noodles recipe is the ultimate stir fry with loads of chicken, peppers, cabbage, yakisoba noodles and more stir fried in a flavorful stir fry sauce.
+Yakisoba noodles is a comforting Japanese stir fry noodle dish with chicken, peppers, cabbage, and more quickly stir fried in a flavorful yakisoba sauce.
 Easy to make and huge on flavor!

-We’re cooking up a stir fry in the Chili Pepper Madness kitchen tonight, my friends.
-Are you a stir fry fan?
+We're cooking up a Japanese stir fry in the Chili Pepper Madness kitchen tonight, my friends.
 Stir fries are perfect for spicy food lovers because we can spice up our stir fry sauce as much as we want to.

 Plus!
 A good stir fry is so easy to make and always huge on flavor.
-This particular recipe is one you’re going to love.
-We’re talking Chicken Yakisoba Noodles, and it’s a new favorite.
+This particular recipe is one you're going to enjoy.

 Yakisoba is a Japanese noodle stir fry.
 The name translates to "fried noodle", and uses wheat flour noodles stir fried in a flavorful stir fry sauce that we're making from a small list of Asian sauces and condiments.

-Let’s talk about how we make Yakisoba Noodles, shall we?
+Let's talk about how to make Yakisoba Noodles, shall we?

 Yakisoba Noodles Ingredients